bongo227/Atomical/doc/doc_gen.md

 ```

 #### includes/uthash.h
-The only other external dependencie (apart from LLVM), uthash which is a single header hash table.
+The only other external dependency (apart from LLVM), uthash which is a single header hash table.
 ```
 /*
 Copyright (c) 2003-2017, Troy D. Hanson     http://troydhanson.github.com/uthash/